 Fewer Traffic Issues

 Traveling in your car won’t be a hassle in Missouri.
 In the large city of Kansas City, the average commute is less than just 23 minutes each way.
-Compared to other cities and states in the country, that’s a very quick commute time.
+Compared to other states in the U.S., that’s a very quick commute time.
 Traffic is often the culprit for commuter stress, but this is not applicable in Missouri.

 With that being said, Missouri has poor quality roads.
 Missouri ranks 10th for worst road conditions in the United States of America.

-Even if one gets to experience the four seasons in Missouri, you’ll still be exposed to a hot and humid environment.
+Even if one gets to experience the four seasons in Missouri, you’ll still be exposed to the area's humid and hot weather.
 Some can find this difficult to live in.
-However, f you prefer this type of weather, then you won’t have much adjustment to do!
+However, if you prefer this type of weather, you won’t have much adjustment to do!